-Even if we have obtained all prerequisite permits, government authorities may unexpectedly suspend our scheduled offline events due to a variety of reasons beyond our control.
-For example, two weeks prior to an auto show in April 2018 in Beijing National Stadium, the local public security authority abruptly demanded that we suspend our auto show for one morning, even though we had already obtained the required approvals.
-Under such circumstances, we usually negotiate with our industry customers to reschedule the auto show.
-In addition, the local police security authorities may prevent consumers from entering our auto shows and impose administrative penalties on us if the visitor flow exceeds the prescribed limit.
-Such abrupt suspensions, re-scheduling and restrictions might adversely affect the sales volumes of our industry customers, which in turn could discourage them from participating in our future events and materially and adversely affect our business, results of operations, and financial condition.
+Even if we and the VIEs have obtained all prerequisite permits, government authorities may unexpectedly suspend our and the VIEs' scheduled offline events due to a variety of reasons beyond our and the VIEs' control.
+For example, two weeks prior to an auto show in April 2018 in Beijing National Stadium, the local public security authority abruptly demanded that the VIEs suspend the auto show for one morning, even though the VIEs had already obtained the required approvals.
+Under such circumstances, we and the VIEs usually negotiate with industry customers to reschedule the auto show.
+In addition, the local police security authorities may prevent consumers from entering our and the VIEs' auto shows and impose administrative penalties on us and the VIEs if the visitor flow exceeds the prescribed limit.
+Such abrupt suspensions, re-scheduling and restrictions might adversely affect the sales volumes of our and the VIEs' industry customers, which in turn could discourage them from participating in our and the VIEs' future events and materially and adversely affect our and the VIEs' business, results of operations, and financial condition.
+As of the date of this annual report, we and the VIEs have obtained requisite licenses in full compliance with applicable laws and regulations for offline events held, and we and the VIEs have not received any inquiry or investigation from any PRC government authority regarding non-compliance of the offline events.

-Successful strategic relationships with third-party cooperative partners are important for our future success.
+Successful strategic relationships with third-party cooperative partners are important for our and the VIEs' future success.

-We have established strategic relationships with third-party business partners from a variety of industries.
-For example, we have established strategic business relationships with insurance companies that offer automotive insurance products during our offline events, which we believe will enhance consumers' end-to-end shopping experience.
-We have also entered into strategic partnerships with Tmall Auto, the automotive arm of Alibaba Group's Tmall, through which we expect to further explore additional growth opportunities along China's automotive transaction value chain, and Beijing Easyhome Furnishing Chain Group Co., Ltd., or Easyhome, a company that operates one of the largest home improvement supplies and furniture chains in China, through which we expect to jointly establish an innovative one-stop retail experience that combines home decoration products and automotive services to serve a broader range of consumers in China.
-Also, we operate some of our auto shows in cooperation with one of the leading e-commerce platforms in China, which we believe will increase the influence of our auto shows.
-We anticipate that we will continue to leverage our strategic relationships with versiting third-party business partners and potentially establish new relationships with more partners in order to grow our business.
-However, we may have disagreements or disputes with such third-party business partners, or our interests may not be aligned with theirs, which could cause disruptions to or terminations of such business collaboration and adversely affect our reputation, results of operations, and financial condition.
+We and the VIEs have established strategic relationships with third-party business partners from a variety of industries.
+For example, we and the VIEs have established strategic business relationships with insurance companies that offer automotive insurance products during our and the VIEs' offline events, which we believe will enhance consumers' end-to-end shopping experience.
+We and the VIEs have also entered into strategic partnerships with Tmall Auto, the automotive arm of Alibaba Group's Tmall, through which we expect to further explore additional growth opportunities along China's automotive transaction value chain, and Beijing Easyhome Furnishing Chain Group Co., Ltd., a company that operates one of the largest home improvement supplies and furniture chains in China, through which we expect to jointly establish an innovative one-stop retail experience that combines home decoration products and automotive services to serve a broader range of consumers in China.
+Also, we and the VIEs operate some of our and the VIEs' auto shows in cooperation with one of the leading e-commerce platforms in China, which we believe will increase the influence of our and the VIEs' auto shows.
+We anticipate that we will continue to leverage our strategic relationships with existing third-party business partners and potentially establish new relationships with more partners in order to grow our and the VIEs' business, especially the NEV business.
+However, we and the VIEs' may have disagreements or disputes with such third-party business partners, or our and the VIEs' interests may not be aligned with theirs, which could cause disruptions to or terminations of such business collaboration and adversely affect our and the VIEs' reputation, results of operations, and financial condition.

-We face various forms of competition, and if we fail to compete effectively, we may lose market shares and our business, prospects, and results of operations may be materially and adversely affected.
+We and the VIEs face various forms of competition, and if we and the VIEs fail to compete effectively, we and the VIEs may lose market shares and our and the VIEs' business, prospects, and results of operations may be materially and adversely affected.